pats20/Smart-Dynamometer/README.md

 Designed a PID controller for drive cycle tracking using Arduino microcontroller<br/>
 Developed a dynamic state-space model for the combined EV-dyno system for the cross-validation of the experimental test bench<br/>

+•	Developed a model for dynamometer and motor and characterized the motor using a DC motor model<br/>
+•	Developed a speed measurement system using magnetic hall-effect sensor<br/>
+•	Designed a PID controller for drive cycle tracking using Arduino microcontroller<br/>
+•	Developed a dynamic state-space model for the combined EV-dyno system for the cross-validation of the experimental test bench<br/>

 ### Results and Conclusion